Henk Feldmeijer

 Johannes Hendrik Feldmeijer (30 November 1910 – 22 February 1945) was a Dutch Nazi politician and a member of the NSB.
+He was the commander of the SS-Sonderkommando-Feldmeijer death squad during Operation Silbertanne.

 Early years

 He was born in Assen on 30 November 1910 as Johannes Hendrik Veldmeijer.
 In 1915, his family's name was changed to Feldmeijer.
 He used only his middle name, making him Henk Feldmeijer.
 He graduated from high school in 1928 with top grades in every subject, and started studying mathematics and physics.
 He interrupted his education to perform national service in 1931.
 During this period he met a leader of the recently established Stormtroopers of the National Socialist Movement (NSB).
 He was inspired by the ideas of this movement to become member number 479 in 1932.
 As one of the first 1,000 members, he had direct access to the movement's leader Anton Mussert.
 He made many speeches in and around Groningen about the need of a strong leader (Mussert) and against democracy.
 His speaking talents were quickly recognized, and he got a paid position in the propaganda department.
 He made many journeys to Nazi Germany, during which he had meetings with SS members; he also visited Scandinavia and Mussolini's Italy.
 After failing his exams in 1935, he broke off his education and became a full-time employee of the NSB stationed in Utrecht.
 Because of his membership in the NSB he was fired as a reserve-officer of the army in 1935.